Our top five guided food tours

 You'll discover New Zealand's café capital, as you're introduced to local tastes, products and people.
 Spend time behind the scenes at some excellent Wellington food venues with a personal guide and taste hidden culinary treasures as well as meeting some of the people behind some of the city's best food.

 As an added bonus, you'll receive a 25 per cent discount voucher for one of Wellington's best fine dining restaurants or cafés, to enjoy in your own time.

 Combine food and photography

 Calcutta is a melting pot of cultures, people and history.
 One of the best ways to really appreciate this is to eat your way through the range of food on offer and take lots of snaps along the way.
 Your guide, a professional photographer and Calcutta local, will take you through the streets in the early morning as the city wakes up.

 Try interesting local delicacies

-This is the perfect tour for any foodies with a flair for local flavour and an adventurous attitude towards cuisine.
+This is the perfect tour for any foodies with a flair for local flavour and an adventurous attitude toward cuisine.
 You'll be met at your hotel by local culinary specialist Juan Carlos, who'll walk you to various hotspots around the town centre to try everything from gooey cheese-filled tortillas to juicy pork, or even cow brains.

 Savour street food with a blogger